MiriamMcNamara/weekend-react-gallery/README.md

 ## Acknowledgements

 This was a tough one!
-Thanks to everyone in my cohort, and to Dev, for helping out along the way.
+Thanks to everyone in my cohort, and to Dev, for all of the awesome help.

 ## Support

-Holler at me on Slack if you need any help installing this project.
+Holler at me on Slack if you need any help installing this project!